Sunburn Relief, Symptoms & Prevention Tips You Must Know

 What Is Sunburn?

 Sunburn is the skin’s reaction to UV radiation.
 When the skin absorbs too much UV light, it triggers an inflammatory response.
 The redness and pain you feel are the body’s way of signaling skin damage.
-The severity of sunburn depends on factors like the time of day, skin type, and length of exposure.Seven Minerals Organic Aloe Vera Gel, a 12oz, high-quality, Texas-grown, vegan, and unscented product, is ideal for face, skin, hair, and sunburn relief.
+The severity of sunburn depends on factors like the time of day, skin type, and length of exposure.Common Symptoms of Sunburn

 The symptoms of sunburn can vary depending on how long you were exposed to UV rays and the sensitivity of your skin.
 Here are the most common signs:- Redness and inflammation